 Two more things you should do are: upgrade the ATA’s firmware to the latest version, and change the default password for the ATA.
 Be sure to write down the password; I like to put it on a sticker on the ATA.

 Hint: when dialing, press “#” after entering the number to speed things up.
-Also, don’t pause for more than a few seconds while dialing or the ATA will try to dial what you’ve entered already, it won’t go through. , and you’ll have to start dialing from the beginning.
+Also, don’t pause for more than a few seconds while dialing or the ATA will try to dial what you’ve entered so far, it won’t go through, and you’ll have to start dialing from the beginning.
 That delay is one of the options in the ATA setup if it is too short for you.

 In Case of Trouble

 The unfortunate fact is that when doing something this complicated, it probably won’t work the first time.
 Your first step should be to go through the entire configuration process and double-check that everything is correct.
 Get one character wrong and it will fail.